 Patient navigator impact

-Leukaemia Care’s Patient Navigators provide support to patients within hospitals across the UK.
-They help people understand their diagnosis, access reliable information and connect with additional support during treatment.
+Our Patient Navigators provide support to patients in hospitals across the UK.
+They help people understand their diagnosis and access reliable information.
+They also connect patients, families and carers with further support during treatment.

 How we support people

-Navigators help patients understand their diagnosis and treatment options, and they provide guidance on the support services available through Leukaemia Care and other organisations.
-They also act as a link between patients, families and healthcare professionals, helping people access the help they need.
+Navigators help patients understand their diagnosis and treatment options.
+They signpost to support services offered by Leukaemia Care and other organisations.
+They also act as a link between patients, families and healthcare professionals.
+They guide people to the help they need and help them access it.

 Our work with the University of Oxford

-Leukaemia Care commissioned an evaluation of the Patient Navigator programme to better understand how the service supports people affected by blood cancer and the wider benefits it brings to patients, healthcare teams and society.
+Leukaemia Care commissioned an evaluation of the Patient Navigator programme.
+We wanted to better understand how the service helps people affected by blood cancer.
+Plus, the wider benefits it brings to patients, healthcare teams and society.

 What patients told us

-- 71% of patients felt more emotionally supported
+- 71 in 100 patients felt more emotionally supported

-- 71% felt more confident asking questions or raising concerns with their healthcare team
+- 71 in 100 patients felt more confident asking questions or raising concerns with their healthcare team

-- 66% felt more able to manage their condition day to day
+- 66 in 100 patients felt more able to manage their condition day to day

-- 90% said their care felt well coordinated
+- 90 in 100 said their care felt well coordinated

-- 88% said they now know where to turn for additional help
+- 88 in 100 said they now knew where to turn for further help

-These results show that Patient Navigators help people feel more informed, more confident and better supported throughout their treatment journey.
+These results show that Patient Navigators helped people.
+Patients felt more informed, more confident and better supported throughout their treatment journey.

-Nurses working alongside Patient Navigators reported that the role improves the experience of care for patients.
+Nurses working alongside Patient Navigators also reported improved care experiences for patients.

 Healthcare professionals said Navigators:

-- spend dedicated time with patients that clinical staff often cannot
+- Spent dedicated time with patients that clinical staff often could not

-- help reduce workload pressure on specialist nurses
+- Helped reduce workload pressure on specialist nurses

 Wider impact

-- every £1 invested in the Navigator programme creates £35.72 in social value
+- Every £1 invested in the Navigator programme created £35.72 in social value

-- if the benefits last for two years, this increases to £57.76 for every £1 invested
+- If the benefits lasted for two years, this would increase to £57.76 for every £1 invested

-The research also showed that many people supported by the programme live in more deprived areas, suggesting the service may help reduce health inequalities.
+We found out that many people supported by the programme live in more deprived areas.
+So, the service may also help reduce health inequalities.

 What people say about our patient navigators